marchelloUA/iot_case_study/README.md

-# CompanyN IoT Case Study - Data Engineering Pipeline
+# IoT Case Study - Data Engineering Pipeline

 ## Overview

-This repo has a local, runnable IoT pipeline for CompanyN appliances.
+This repo has a local, runnable IoT pipeline for home appliances.
 You can run it on a laptop to see how it works, and the same logic can be scaled up to Azure Databricks when you need to handle real production volumes.